Former Florida law enforcement official claims wrongful termination, accuses agency and Gov. Ron DeSantis of retaliation | KRDO

 “This included sexual harassment, workplace discrimination, and brandishing a firearm inside an office.
 We are glad that our association with these bad actors has ended, considering the disturbing allegations that were substantiated after a thorough investigation,” the statement said.

-Desguin supervised Carpenter and the pair were also involved in an extramarital relationship, according to their attorney.
+Desguin supervised Carpenter and the pair were also involved in an extramarital relationship, according to an FDLE Internal Affairs report from May 2024.

 Beginning in September 2021, Desguin alleges he was ordered multiple times over a six-month period by DeSantis’ “public safety czar” Lawrence Keefe and other administration and FDLE officials to get “photographs, biometric data, and any other pertinent information by engaging with” migrants arriving in Jacksonville, Florida, on US government-chartered flights from the US southern border.

-Note: This story has been updated regarding the source for the allegation of an extramarital relationship between Shane Desguin and Patricia Carpenter.